marko-londo/Model-Optimization/README.md

 After one hot encoding, redundant columns should be discarded to avert overfitting.
 For instance, the `Female` column is superfluous if `Male` is binary.

-Regarding the model, the individual opted for an SVC model without any hyperparameters.
-Though SVC is an acceptable choice, it's susceptible to overfitting.
-The dataset would have benefited from scaling.
-An ideal approach might involve starting with a basic logistic regression model, incorporating cross-validation and hyperparameter tuning.
-It's then beneficial to juxtapose the results with the SVC model, and potentially other models, to discern which is optimal.
+#### Model Evaluation

+SVC is a fine model, but can be prone to overfitting.
+The data should have been scaled.
+A better solution might have been to start with a simple logistic regression model with cross validation and hyperparameter tuning, and compare those results with the SVC model (and maybe others too) to determine which produces best.
+With certain models, Feature Importance could be implemented to further refine the model.

 **Model Summary Feedback:**
-The given summary was vague and lacked depth.
-There was no mention of model specifics, training details, validation, or the domain's problem context.
-Highlighting the potential limitations and suggesting areas for improvement are also crucial.
+The model summary simply stated "This is a very good and fair model because it is very accurate and predicts very well."
+This is a terrible summary.
+It is vague, empty, and shows no real supporting metrics or evidence.
+No actual bias checking was done.
+Without a classification report we have no idea of the f1-score, precision, recall, etc. No details on what model was used or how it was trained.
+No mention of validation (as none was used), so we have no idea how the model will perform on new data.
+There is no context on the problem domain or why and how certain decisions were made regarding the feature engineering.
+Potential limitations of the model should also be included, as should be recommendations or steps for improvement.

 #### Feature Importance